ddubson/ddubson-blog/content/post/bottom-type.md

 title: "Bottom Type and The Halting Problem"
 date: 2019-12-16T20:50:45-05:00
 draft: false
+description: "A look into the concept of a bottom type and related Halting Problem."
 tags: ["type theory", "data-types", "bottom-type", "halting-problem"]
 ---

 In my learnings on Category Theory, I've come across a concept that I have not heard of before but have been using almost daily.
-It is the concept of a **bottom**.
+It is the concept of the **bottom type**.

 Given a mathematical function, for example: